EVerest/EVerest/docs/hardware/pionix_belay_box.rst

 Flashing the Yak Board
 ======================

-In this section, we will walk you through the process of deploying a Yocto-based software image including board firmware and a basic BaseCamp system.
+In this section, we will walk you through the process of deploying the Yocto-based image including EVerest in form of BaseCamp.

 .. note::

   You will only have to do this flashing procedure once.
-After that, you can use the RAUC update mechanism, which will update the system based on the cross-compilings processed by the PIONIX build-servers.
-The only scenario you should really do the flashing again is when PIONIX staff tells you, e.g. during a support case.
+After that, you can use the RAUC updates, which are hosted on PIONIX update servers.
+  In case you need to reflash the whole image, we will inform you in the public support channels.

   If you want to to create your own custom yocto image with EVerest, you can have a look at